 The First Home Owners Grant (FHOG) is money given by state governments to assist people to purchase their first home.
-It is only available for purchases of newly-built homes that have never been lived in, and the amounts vary from state to state.
+The amounts vary from state to state and in many states it is only available for purchases of newly-built homes that have never been lived in.
 Queensland and Tasmania offer the most generous grant, at $20,000 for first home buyers.
 However, with the high cost of stamp duty in NSW, in that state the overall savings also end up quite high, at $10,000.

 This website contains links to each state’s First Home Owners Grant page, featuring further information.